chenrisius/sailing_plans/README.md

 Data-freshness gates apply (ROBN4 ob ≤2 h; forecast issuance ≤12 h).
 A stale forecast, missing tides, a non-full-res chart, or a no-sail wind/SCA/thunderstorm condition triggers a hard-stop that withholds the route.

-**3. Chart-based validation.** The full-resolution NOAA Chart 12327 raster (6,074 × 8,000 px) is downloaded and verified (Statue of Liberty tan-patch cross-check).
+**3. Chart-based validation.** The full-resolution NOAA Chart 12327 raster (6,074 × 8,000 px) is fetched from the GitHub asset repo (see **Static Assets** below) and verified (Statue of Liberty tan-patch cross-check) before use.
 A pixel↔lat/lon transform validates every waypoint and leg for water depth (≥8 ft MLLW), land/shoal avoidance, and security-zone clearance.

 ## Safety Rules Enforced